peymanbarca/ASML-Java-Assignment/src/SpiralTraversalArray/README.md

         where M and N are the number of rows and columns of the array respectively.
     II.
 Time Complexity: we add all of the elements of the input into the answer, and loop throght them, so the time complexity is of O(N), where N is the number of all elements in the array.

+## Recursive solution for sprial presentation of given 2D array

+#### Algorithm

+### Implementation
+        src/SpiralTraversalArray/SpiralTraversalArrayRecursiveSolution.java

+### Complexity Analysis

+    I. Auxillary Space: since no extra space is required, so it is of O(1), II.
+Time Complexity: we traverse all of the elements of the input, and loop throght them, so the time complexity is of O(M*N), where M and N are the number of rows and columns of the array respectively